kahole/edamagit/CONTRIBUTING.md

    npm version major
    ```

-3. Add a changelog entry and commit
+   This will also create a commit and a git tag for you, so do it only
+   once everything else is ready.

-4. Add a tag with the name `v{new_version}` and push it to the remote.
+4. Push it to the remote with `git push --tags`
 5. The CD pipeline will pick up from here.

 ## CD pipeline